 Breast reconstruction provides a significant improvement in the quality of life of women undergoing mastectomy for breast cancer [1].

-Immediate reconstruction does not negatively impact on oncological outcomes, does not delay the commencement of adjuvant therapies and does not impair post-operative oncological surveillance [2], [3].
+Immediate reconstruction does not negatively impact on oncological outcomes, does not delay the commencement of adjuvant therapies, and does not impair postoperative oncological surveillance [2], [3].

-The so-called conservative mastectomies (Nipple Areola Complex (NAC)-sparing, Skin-sparing and Skin reducing) allow the complete preservation of the breast envelope in patients without involvement of the skin or NAC [4]-[6].
+The conservative mastectomies (nipple areola complex (NAC)-sparing, skin-sparing and skin-reducing) allow the complete preservation of the breast envelope in patients, without involvement of the skin or the NAC [4]-[6].

-Nowadays breast surgeons could choose among many surgical techniques for breast reconstruction, with the opportunity of offering women the best results in terms of aesthetic results and post-operative quality of life, using both silicone breast implants and autologous tissues [7].
+Currently, breast surgeons can choose among many surgical techniques for breast reconstruction, with the opportunity of offering women the best results in terms of aesthetic results and postoperative quality of life, using both silicone breast implants and autologous tissues [7].

-Patient’s wishes must drive every choice in the decision-making for breast reconstruction, aiming at tailored surgical treatments [8], [9].
+The patient’s wishes must drive every choice in the decision-making for breast reconstruction, aiming at tailored surgical treatments [8], [9].

-Implant-based reconstructive options are widely used, even though they could be associated with post-operative complications and with a worsening of the aesthetic results during the years [7]-[10].
+Implant-based reconstructive options are widely used, even though they could be associated with postoperative complications and with a worsening of the aesthetic results over time [7]-[10].

 Capsular contracture represents the most common complication.
-Other complications have been also described in association with breast implants, as ruptures, infections, late seromas and the development of an extremely rare form of lymphoma, the Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL), [11].
+Other complications have also been described in association with breast implants, such as ruptures, infections, late seromas, and the development of an extremely rare form of lymphoma, the breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), [11].

 In particular, the possible development of BIA-ALCL has recently raised some doubts about the safety of silicone breast implants.

-Researchers are looking for alternatives to implants for breast reconstruction.
+Researchers are searching for alternatives to implants for breast reconstruction.

 A possible alternative to breast implants is represented by myocutaneous pedicled and muscle-sparing free flaps, already used by several reconstructive surgeons with good outcomes.

-However, breast reconstruction with autologous tissue flaps is not exempt from complications and re-interventions.
+However, breast reconstruction with autologous tissue flaps is not exempt from complications and reinterventions.
 Moreover, the autologous tissue-based surgical procedures are time consuming and expensive when compared to implant-based reconstruction.

-The Mastectomy Reconstruction Outcomes Consortium (MROC) Study, a prospective multi-center trial, recruited patients undergoing breast reconstruction (implant based and autologous-tissue based) following mastectomy from 11 centers across North America from February 2012 to July 2015 [12], [13].
+The Mastectomy Reconstruction Outcomes Consortium (MROC) Study, a prospective multi-centre trial, recruited patients undergoing breast reconstruction (implant-based and autologous-tissue-based) following mastectomy from 11 centres across North America from February 2012 to July 2015 [12], [13].

-The MROC study reported 2-year complications rate following autologous tissue based reconstruction of 47 % versus 26.6 % with implant-based techniques and re-operations rates of 27.4 % with autologous tissues versus 15.5 % with implants.
+The MROC study reported two-year complications rate following autologous tissue-based reconstruction of 47 % versus 26.6 % with implant-based techniques and reoperation rates of 27.4 % with autologous tissues versus 15.5 % with implants.

 These data must be taken into account when considering autologous flaps as the first possible alternative to silicone implants for breast reconstruction.

-We developed a new reconstructive technique with the aim of reducing surgical aggressiveness, improving cosmetic outcomes and achieving long-lasting results, involving tissue regeneration supported by 3D additively manufactured scaffolds with controlled morphology.
+We developed a new reconstructive technique with the aim of reducing surgical aggressiveness, improving cosmetic outcomes, and achieving long-lasting results, involving tissue regeneration supported by three-dimensional (3D) additively manufactured scaffolds with controlled morphology.

-This method could represent a further evolution of the so-called “hybrid reconstructive” option, we already presented with the combined use of silicone implants and autologous fat tissue transplantation [14], [15].
+This method could represent a further evolution of the ‘hybrid reconstructive’ option that we have already presented, with the combined use of silicone implants and autologous fat tissue transplantation [14], [15].

-3D-printed bioresorbable scaffolds will be positioned subcutaneously following NAC-sparing or Skin-sparing mastectomies and filled with autologous fat tissue in 2-3 sessions achieving a natural-shaped breast mound with soft consistency and long-lasting aesthetic results.
+3D-printed bioresorbable scaffolds will be positioned subcutaneously following NAC-sparing or skin-sparing mastectomies and filled with autologous fat tissue over 2–3 sessions to achieve a natural-shaped breast mound with a soft consistency and long-lasting aesthetic results.

-This reconstructive option could also be offered to women undergoing post-mastectomy radiotherapy (PMRT), representing a significant advantage when compared to silicone implants in the radiotherapy setting [16].
+This reconstructive option could also be offered to women undergoing postmastectomy radiotherapy (PMRT), representing a significant advantage when compared with silicone implants in the radiotherapy setting [16].

-Future clinical applications of the 3D-engineered breast reconstruction will validate this innovative technique, that will probably become a standard for the next generation breast surgeon.
+Future clinical applications of the 3D-engineered breast reconstruction will validate this innovative technique that will probably become a standard for the next generation breast surgeon.

 In this scenario, the development of innovative breast devices would involve the reverse engineering approach and additively manufactured scaffolds combined with autologous fat grafting.